-- 53. In order to deliver a complete and holistic picture of the institution's risks, in addition to stress tests on the level of single entities, stress testing should be conducted also on a group level and across portfolios and individual risk types. - 54.
-It should be taken into account that: (a) risks at the institution-wide level may not be well reflected by simple aggregation of stress tests on portfolios, individual risk areas or business units of the group; (b) correlations, offsetting of individual exposures and concentrations may either lead to double counting of risks or to an underestimation of the impact of stressed risk factors; and (c) specific group risks may arise at the institution-wide level.
-Therefore, institutions should ensure that all material risks and their respective risk factors are also to be identified at an institution wide level.
-When looking at risks at an institution-wide level particular attention should be paid to risk concentrations on a holistic basis. - 55.
-A group or an institution which is internationally active should also perform stress tests at the level of business units in specific geographic regions or business sectors or business lines to account for differing risk factors in different businesses and regions.
+- 53. In order to deliver a complete and holistic picture of the institution's risks, in addition to stress tests on the level of single entities, stress testing should also be conducted at the group level and across portfolios and individual risk types. - 54.
+It should be taken into account that: - a) risks at the institution-wide level may not be well reflected by a simple aggregation of stress tests on portfolios, individual risk areas or business units of the group; - b) correlations, offsetting of individual exposures and concentrations may lead to either the double counting of risks or to an underestimation of the impact of stressed risk factors; and - c) specific group risks may arise at the institution-wide level and, therefore, institutions should ensure that all material risks and their corresponding risk factors are also identified at an institution-wide level; when looking at risks at an institution-wide level, particular attention should be paid to risk concentrations on a holistic basis.

+55. A group or an institution that is internationally active should also perform stress tests at the level of business units in specific geographical regions or business sectors or business lines to account for differing risk factors in different businesses and regions.